marktwallace/nbscribe/project-plan.md

 ## Current State Snapshot (Aug 2025)
 - Jupyter Notebook 7 is embedded via an iframe; the assistant proxies `/jupyter/*` as a minimal pass-through.
 - Kernel WebSocket proxy is a dumb tunnel: forwards text and binary frames, allows rapid reconnects, and does not throttle kernel GET polling.
-- After applying a directive, the notebook iframe auto-reloads so changes appear immediately.
+- After applying a directive, we refresh the open document in-place using JupyterLab commands when available.
+Classic full-page reloads are no longer acceptable.
 - JSON-first linear conversation is in place: initial User message carries full notebook JSON; post-approval messages include precise cell JSON updates/deletions.
 System prompt documents delete semantics.
 - Outstanding: token counting and conversation summarization.
 Optional future: point the iframe directly to the Jupyter server URL (no proxy) given intranet/VPN deployment and no CORS concerns.